securaops/documentation/system-design-v2.md

 - **Scalability**: Services are designed for horizontal scaling using Kubernetes Horizontal Pod Autoscaler (HPA), based on CPU usage and custom Kafka lag metrics.
 - **Resilience**: The system incorporates resilience patterns such as Circuit Breaker (Resilience4j), retry mechanisms, and bulkheads for graceful degradation.
-- **Observability**: Achieved through OpenTelemetry for tracing, Prometheus for metrics, and Loki for log aggregation[^7].
+- **Observability**: Achieved through OpenTelemetry for tracing, Prometheus for metrics, and Loki for log aggregation.
-- **Security**: A Zero-Trust security model is enforced with mutual TLS (mTLS) between services, managed by SPIFFE/SPIRE, and secrets are managed by Vault[^7].
+- **Security**: A Zero-Trust security model is enforced with mutual TLS (mTLS) between services, managed by SPIFFE/SPIRE, and secrets are managed by Vault.
 - **Performance**: The system targets a P99 API latency of 200 milliseconds or less and a Kafka end-to-end latency of 1 second or less.
-- **Compliance**: All services log to an immutable Write-Once-Read-Many (WORM) S3 bucket within 5 seconds for compliance purposes[^7].
+- **Compliance**: All services log to an immutable Write-Once-Read-Many (WORM) S3 bucket within 5 seconds for compliance purposes.

 ## 4. Technology Stack Matrix